Global Affirm Integration Guide

 🚧

-Modal checkout
+Modal Checkout

 You can also retrieve the checkout_token from a javascript callback if you set the metadata mode to modal.
 Learn more about modal checkout.